Shippable/docs/sources/platform/management/project/settings.md

 * **Tags**: If set to **ON**, tag create event on the source control repository will trigger your CI job

 * **Release**: If set to **ON**, release create event on the source control repository will trigger your CI job

+* **Comments**: This is only supported for Gerrit.
+If a regular expression is provided then comments on Gerrit changes that match the regular expression will trigger a build on Shippable.
+Comments on merged or abandoned changes will not trigger any builds.

 ## View Settings